-Alexander Pope (1688-1744) was one of OED1’s two most-quoted sources for the 18th century, with around 5,800 quotations altogether – the other was also a poet, Thomas Cowper (1731-1800).
+Alexander Pope (1688-1744) was one of OED1’s two most-quoted sources for the 18th century, with around 5,800 quotations altogether – the other was also a poet, William Cowper (1731-1800).
 This is clearly interesting given the general under-supply of 18th-century quotations, a deficiency partly but not fully made good in OED3 (as of 2019); see our pages on 1700-1799 in Period Coverage and 18th-century OED Leverhulme study.1

 Today, Pope is remembered principally as a poet-satirist, author of such works as Essay on Criticism (1711), The Rape of the Lock (1712, 1714, 1717) and The Dunciad (1728-1743).2 During his lifetime, however, he was just as famous for his translation of Homer, which not only established his reputation as a great poet but made him a great deal of money, securing his future independence.3

 Pope’s Iliad, which Johnson famously called ‘the noblest version’ – i.e. translation – ‘of poetry the world has ever seen’, was published between 1715 and 1720, and the Odyssey in 1726.4 Strikingly, it is these two poems which received by far the largest number of quotations in the first edition of OED, as shown in the table below.

 |Total quotations from Pope’s work||5,804||100%|

 This is certainly worth investigating further, for three separate reasons.